METEO 3 Lesson 4 Images

 Text description of the view from the ground on Penn State's campus image.

-The image shows a dense foggy scene with very low visibility.
-The image is dominated by varying shades of gray, with a slight gradient from lighter at the top to darker at the bottom.
+The image shows a view of Penn State's campus during a period of very dense fog and very low visibility.
 The fog is thick, obscuring any potential details in the landscape.
 There are no discernible objects or landmarks visible, creating a smooth and uniform texture across the image.
-In the top left corner, there is a small, unclear text or graphic that is difficult to read due to the foggy background.
+The image is covered in varying shades of gray, with a slight gradient from lighter at the top to darker at the bottom.

 What to Do With Dew Points